paceval/paceval/research and development/README.md

 This is strategically important because it enables:

-- transparent and human-readable model execution
+- more transparent and auditable model execution
 - deterministic inference
 - improved explainability
 - stronger certification and regulatory pathways